armchairancap/magnet-link-downloader-tribler-firefox/README.md

 ## Known issues

 Firefox Browser Developer 132.0b9 can't work with xx Network Haven (suspected WASM issues), but the extension should work fine with other sites.

+Download location set in the API call should probably be OS-specific and require a few lines of JS to determine.

 ## Privacy